tcrain/cons/notes/cloudbench.md

 benchmarks can reuse this image).
 2. A instance using the created image is launched, call this instance the benchmark coordinator.
-3. The benchmark coordinator updates git and checks out the correct branch.
+3. The local node's sorce files are synchronized withe the benchmark coordinator instance.
 Binaries are compiled.
 4. Instances that will run consensus are launched.
 Certain settings on these nodes are configured and the binaries are copied to these nodes.
 The command ```rpcbench``` is started on each node.